 Carless Households data is collected at the household level rather than the individual level and represents the percentage of households within each block group without a car.
 It's important to note that the reasons for this vary, including age, disabilities, lack of affordability, and personal choice.
 Some individuals may choose alternative transportation options, but still have access to a personal vehicle, while for many others, they're an essential part of life.
-A strong concentration of the region's carless households can be found within the city of Akron.
+A strong concentration of the region's carless households can be found within the city of Akron (13%), Kent (15%) and Ravenna (13%).
 There is a correlation between many of the lower income block groups within the city and carless households.
-Other areas of carless households can be found within the AMATS planning region.
-Most of these tend to be in more walkable communities, block groups where large senior housing facilities exist, or, as in Northeastern Portage County, where Amish populations exist.
+Most of these tend to be in more walkable communities, block groups where large senior housing facilities exist, major universities (Kent State University and University of Akron) or, as in Northeastern Portage County, where Amish populations exist.